-At the end of the module the learner will be expected to be able to: Assessed Module Learning Outcomes Award/ Programme Learning Outcomes contributed to 1.
-Identify and discuss how competitive advantage in gained from the Digital World, including the use of social media as a business enabler. of current theories and concepts 5.
-Apply underlying concepts and principles 2.
-Discuss key concepts of a digital organisation, inc a range of digital based models.3.
-Identify the wider use of digital concepts and the and development of practical employability resources needed to develop successful ventures 6.
-Demonstrate knowledge and understanding Demonstrate and evidence a variety of transferal skills including: communication skills; showing ini working independently; working with others and management tiative; to the business and general management DATE OF APPROVAL: 21/01/2020 FACULTY/OFFICE: Academic Partnerships DATE OF IMPLEMENTATION: 01/2021 SCHOOL /PARTNER: South Devon College
+At the end of the module the learner will be expected to be able to: Assessed Module Learning Outcomes Award/ Programme Learning Outcomes contributed to Identify and discuss how competitive advantage gained from the Digital World, including the use a social media as a business enabler.
+Discuss key concepts of a digital organisation, including the use of the social media as a business enabler. of current theories and concepts 5.
+Apply underlying concepts and principles a range of digital based models.3.
+Identify the wider use of digital concepts and the and development of practical employability resources needed to develop successful ventures 4.
+Demonstrate and evidence a variety of transferal skills including: communication skills; showing ini working independently; working with others and management on the issues, theories and concepts relevant to the business and general management DATE OF APPROVAL: 21/01/2020 FACULTY/OFFICE: Academic Partnerships DATE OF IMPLEMENTATION: 01/2021 SCHOOL/PARTNER: South Dayon College